Backward Approximate Dynamic Programming with Hidden Semi-Markov Stochastic Models in Energy Storage Optimization: Numerical Results

 \section{Numerical Results}

 In this section we observe the trade-off between computation time and performance for the backward ADP methods at different sampling rates.
 We show that, in comparison to an exact solution to the simplified MDP, we can reduce computation time significantly via backward ADP without much degradation in solution quality.
-Additionally, we show that backward ADP outperforms a common forward ADP method, approximate policy iteration, and a parametric policy function approximation in this problem setting.
+Additionally, we show that backward ADP outperforms a common forward ADP method, approximate policy iteration, a parametric policy function approximation, and direct lookahead policies in this problem setting.

 The above claims are substantiated by the results from several test cases, for which input parameters are varied.
-We test different combinations of battery sizes, battery charge rates (where we assume $\rho=\rho^{ch}=\rho^{dch}$), energy forecasts, temperature forecasts, and load profiles.
+We test different combinations of battery sizes, battery charge rates (where we assume $\rho=\rho^{ch}=\rho^{dch}$), wind power forecasts, temperature forecasts, and load profiles.
 Table \ref{table:Test Case Table} describes each test case.
 Also displayed is the C-rate of the battery, where C$=(\rho \times \text{number of time periods per hour})/R^{max}$, which is the maximum discharge rate relative to battery capacity.
 Common C-rates range from $0.1$C (slow charging) to $2$C and higher (fast).